justingamble/justingamble.github.io/_posts/2019-05-19-study-session-1.markdown

 <div class="paragraph"><p> </p></div>
 I started an Elixir study group at my work.
-For Elixir evangelists out there, I'm describing the approach we are using.
+For Elixir evangelists out there, I describe the approach we are using.
+I also review the content selected for the first session.
 <!--more-->

 ## The Study Group: Building a foundation